neodesafiador/AI_project/README.md

 - [X] **Implement Hand Gesture Recognition into an application**

 ## MediaPipe's Machine Learning Pipeline for Hand Gesture Recognition
-Machine Learning Pipeline for Hand Gesture Recognition is a cross-platform, open-source pipeline that can be used to detect and recognize hand gestures in real time.
+Machine Learning Pipeline for Hand Gesture Recognition is a cross-platform, open-source pipeline that can be used to detect and recognize hand gestures in real-time.
 According to our group's research, it is a multi-stage pipeline that consists of the following steps:

 <center>
   <figure>